nyla-solutions/gedi-geode-security-extensions/README.md

 The encryption and decryption of user password is based on a encryption key.

-You must set the SECURITY_ENCRYPTION_KEY environment variable on add it as a JVM argument to each started member.
+You must set the SECURITY_ENCRYPTION_KEY environment variable or as a JVM system property on each started Geode member (locators and cache server).

 	export SECURITY_ENCRYPTION_KEY=<MY.ENCRYPTION.KEY.HERE>